 To move or not to move?
-That is not the only question.
-There are others, and there will always be others; practical, personal.
+That’s just one of many questions.
+There are others, practical and personal.
 Where to move?
 For how long?
 What are the motivations for moving?
 Does the good outweigh the bad?
 Why?
 Am I being honest with myself?
 What’s important in life?
-Am I having a mid-life crisis?
 Am I doing the right thing?
 What does it mean to live without regrets?
-How should we leave things in our home country?

 You’ll keep asking some of them over and over again.
 That’s a good thing, especially for the more personal ones.
-Things change, you change and you’ve always got to ask yourself the prying questions to keep your head clear and your heart flexible and honest.
+Things change, you change and other people like friends and family change too (which indirectly influences you).
+You’ve always got to ask yourself the questions as they come up.
+And then try to answer them, otherwise they’ll just keep coming.
 It’s tiresome but rewarding.
 The thing is just that sometimes you don’t have all the answers, and you won’t get them either.
-Sometimes you just have to move forward in the way you’re lead and feel your way around in the dark.
+Sometimes you just have to move forward in the way you’re lead and feel your way around.
 I think it’s then that you’ll instinctively know which way to go.

 It can be quite difficult to find information on what to do if you hold a non-EEA passport.
 I’m going to be doing a few blog posts sharing my research about what’s involved in moving to Ireland in the hope that it will be helpful to someone else.